rick-jennings/phable/docs/xeto-intro.md

 ### Run the Validation Test

-Run the Python script and verify "Test passed!!!" is shown in the terminal:
+Run the Python script and verify "Validation passed!!!" is shown in the terminal:

 ```shell
 uv run hello.py